-ERIC Fund Management GmbH (the “Fund Manager“) is the alternative investment fund manager of PropTech1 Fund I GmbH & Co.
+ERIC Fund Management GmbH (the “Fund Manager”) (LEI: 391200YQUH0SXNKOEJ32) is the alternative investment fund manager of PropTech1 Fund I GmbH & Co.
 KG and of PT1 Early-Stage Fund II GmbH & Co.
-KG (each the “Fund”).
+KG.
 The Fund Manager considers sustainability risks as part of its investment decision-making process.
 Sustainability risks are environmental, social or governance events or conditions, the occurrence of which could have an actual or potential material adverse effect on the value of the investment.
-The Fund Manager considers and assesses sustainability risks as part of the due diligence process prior to each investment since 01.01.2021 if the target company already reached a certain size/maturity (Series-A and above).
+The Fund Manager considers and assesses sustainability risks as part of the due diligence process prior to each investment.
+This also includes an assessment of sustainability risks.
+Such assessment is being conducted by using a questionnaire.
+The results of such assessment are taken into account when the investment decision is being taken.
 The Fund Manager generally remains free in its decision to refrain from investing or to invest despite sustainability risks in which case the Fund Manager can also apply measures to reduce or mitigate any sustainability risks.
 The Fund Manager will apply the principle of proportionality in dealing with sustainability risks taking due account of the size and nature of the investment as well as its transactional context and the respective margins for action.

-As a registered alternative investment fund manager within the meaning of section 2 (4) of the KAGB and a manager of a qualifying venture capital fund as defined in article 3 (b) of the EuVECA regulation, the Fund Manager does not have, and does not need to have, a remuneration guideline or policy in accordance with the requirements of the KAGB or the EuVECA regulation.
+As a registered alternative investment fund manager within the meaning of section 2 (4) of the German Investment Code (Kapitalanlagegesetzbuch, “KAGB”) and a manager of a qualifying venture capital fund as defined in Art.
+3 (b) of Regulation (EU) No. 345/2013 (“EuVECA-Regulation”), the Fund Manager does not have and does not need to have a remuneration guideline or policy in accordance with the requirements of the KAGB or the EuVECA Regulation.
 Sustainability risks are not considered with respect to the determination of the remuneration.

-The Fund promotes environmental or social characteristics (Article 8), but does not have sustainable investments as defined in Article 9 as its objective.
+The Fund promotes environmental or social characteristics but does not pursue as its objective sustainable investment.

 Environmental or social characteristics of the financial product

-the financing and production of weapons and ammunition of all kinds;
+- involves the financing or production of arms and ammunition of any kind;

-the operation of casinos or equivalent enterprises including online betting and online casinos; or
+- involves the operation of casinos and similar establishments including online betting and online casinos; or

 Proportion of investments